Peng Jiang

 Startup · Leave of absence from PhD

 I took a leave of absence to co-found a startup building a real-time, audio-driven interactive digital human system based on 3D Gaussian Splatting (3DGS).
-We developed the full pipeline — from multi-camera capture & calibration to 3DGS-based head reconstruction and diffusion-based audio-to-expression driving.
+I maintained the full pipeline, including multi-camera capture calibration, 3DGS-based head reconstruction, and diffusion-based audio-to-expression driving.